-The negative trends I had shared were actually related to Paul's "last days people" prophecy sign which I had forgotten, and there was one cause behind both of them.
+The negative trends I had shared were actually related to Paul's "last days people" prophecy sign which I had forgotten and there was one cause behind both the trends and Paul's predicted societal change.
 This cause finally covered all the negative characteristics that could not be explained by anything else before.

 A Brief History of the World ('70s, '80s, '90s, and '00s)

 In order to appreciate these new trends, it may help to back up and revisit how technology and innovation have reliably delivered decades of consistent progress to civilization.
 From my childhood in the 1970s and onward, quality of life has steadily improved.
 Products and services became better, safer, faster, cheaper, and more powerful, lifting our standard of living.
 We went from wall phones to cordless phones to pagers to cell phones to smartphones; from reel-to-reel to 8-track to cassette tape to CD to DVD to Blu-ray.
 Standards in society continually rose, too, providing better education, human rights, and opportunities.